Central vacuum cleaner: Power

-The suction power of a vacuum cleaner is calculated in airwatts (or air watts) ̶̶ not to be confused with watts, which only refers to electrical power.
-The airwatt value relates between the airflow, the waterlift, and power consumption.
-This datum is calculated as follows: P = 1/8.5 x F x S where P translates to the power in airwatts; F is the airflow in CFM; and S for the waterlift in inches.
-The standard airwatt formula is from ASTM International (see document ASTM F558-21).
-The airwatts indicate the motor's global performance, and thus the central vacuum's efficiency level.
+The suction power of a vacuum cleaner is calculated in airwatts (or air watts)—not to be confused with watts, which only refers to electrical power.
+The airwatt value relates to the airflow, the water lift, and power consumption.
+This datum is calculated as follows: P = 1/8.5 x F x S where P translates to the power in air watts; F is the airflow in CFM; and S for the water lift in inches.
+The standard air watt formula is from ASTM International (see document ASTM F558-21).
+The air watts indicate the motor's global performance, and thus the central vacuum's efficiency level.

-Nowadays, the power of single motor central vacuums is usually between 500 and 800 airwatts.
+Nowadays, the power of single-motor central vacuums is usually between 500 and 800 airwatts.
 For central vacuums that operate with two motors, the best practice for representing the vacuum cleaner power is to prefix "2 X" in front of the power for one motor.
 For instance, if a central vacuum has two motors with a power of 500 airwatts each, the whole central vacuum has 2 X 500 airwatts.
 Airwatts cannot be added together; a unit with two motors of 500 airwatts each does not make a 1000-airwatt unit.

 For central vacuums with two motors, the airflow may be connected in series or in parallel (not to be confused with the electrical connections, which are always in parallel).
-When two motorized blowers are connected to each other in series, both motors work together so that the air outlet of the first one is the air inlet of the second one.
-This configuration gives more waterlift (calculated in H₂O or mmH₂O).
-Waterlift measures the maximum suction force ("pressure") of the device when the hose opening is blocked.
+When two motorized blowers are connected in series, both motors work together so that the air outlet of the first one is the air inlet of the second one.
+This configuration gives more water lift (measured in inches or millimeters).
+Water lift measures the maximum suction force ("pressure") of the device when the hose opening is blocked.
 The higher the value, the heavier the objects or dense materials which can be easily vacuumed.
-A high suction force is usually required for deep carpet cleaning or for vacuuming liquids.
+A high suction force is usually required for deep carpet cleaning or vacuuming liquids.

 If two motorized blowers are set up in parallel, both motors work independently.
 Each of them takes its airflow from the same canister but has its own air inlet and air outlet.
 This configuration generates more airflow volume (calculated in CFM or m³/h).
 Airflow indicates the amount of air vacuumed per minute or per hour with a fully opened hose.
 The higher the value, the greater the cleaning area that is covered by the inlet.
 A bigger airflow is preferable to clean hard-surfaced floors to reach dust as far as possible.
 Higher airflow is also desirable if multiple inlets are likely to be used at the same time.